 This command declares a new constraint between named universes.
-The order relation can be one of <, $\leq$ or =.
+The order relation can be one of <, \le or =.
 If consistent, the constraint is then enforced in the global environment.
 Like Universe, it can be used with the Polymorphic prefix in sections only to declare constraints discharged at section closing time.
+One cannot declare a global constraint on polymorphic universes.